 "This seeks to engage those aged between 17-21.
 As the title suggests, the aim is to set up a youth forum on environmental issues and in so doing, promote greater collaboration, representation and involvement of young people in the AONB’s governance.
 It will be interesting to hear what young people have to say and how this is manifested into local action, be it an environmental campaign or a local project to address our climate and ecological emergency.

-For more information visit the Young Rangers and Youth Voice for Nature web pages or contact the Young Rangers Project Officer, Joe Penfold at email@example.com.
+For more information visit our Young Rangers and Youth Voice for Nature webpages or contact the Young Rangers Project Officer, Joe Penfold at firstname.lastname@example.org.